adobe/aem-experimentation/README.md

 });
 ```

-### Without the plugin system
+### On top of a regular boilerplate project

+Typically, you'd know you don't have the plugin system if you don't see a reference to `window.hlx.plugins` in your `scripts.js`.
+In that case, you can still manually instrument this plugin in your project by falling back to a more manual instrumentation.
 To properly connect and configure the plugin for your project, you'll need to edit your `scripts.js` in your AEM project and add the following:

 1. at the start of the file:
     ```js